Xentrk/x3mRouting/README.md

 #### 4. Route ALL VPN Server Traffic to a VPN Client

 Provides the ability to route all VPN Server traffic to one of the VPN Clients.

+#### 5. Route VPN Server Traffic to a VPN Client via an IPSET List

+Provides the ability to selectively route VPN Server traffic to a VPN Client via an IPSET list.

 Detailed descriptions and usage examples of each method are listed in the **x3mRouting Methods** section below.